docs-dibris/docs-dibris.github.io/docs/PhD Seminars/schedule25.md

 This schedule is subject to changes.
 If you see typos or cannot be present on your assigned date, please send an email to <a href="mailto:federico.sichetti@edu.unige.it">Federico</a>.

+We now have a public <a href="https://calendar.google.com/calendar/u/0?cid=NWNlNTFkZDlmNTJmYmI2NjU5NDQ3YjMxYzhkZTAzN2I2YTZhNmE0Yzk4ZDU0ZmY5ZDQ1NjA3NmJmYzgyZjRmMUBncm91cC5jYWxlbmRhci5nb29nbGUuY29t">Google Calendar</a> with the seminar dates for your convenience.

 <table>